techieguy1/bash/README.md

 ## Installation

 1. mkdir ~/.bash_resources
-2. Put aliases and exports files in ~/.bash_resources.
+2. Put aliases, exports, ps1, functions, and bash_ubuntu files in ~/.bash_resources.

-   The original exports file is *not* included in git because it contains some sensitive information.
-I have created a sample exports file for which you can use.
-Just drop the .sample extension.

-   Google how to create an exported variable in bash if you are unsure.

 3. Put .bashrc in your home's root directory.

    Example: If your home directory is located at /home/bill,